 - a.
 Lot area and shoreline frontage shall be equal to that required for the equivalent number of single-family dwelling units when not connected to public water and sewer.
-For multifamily and two-family dwelling units connected to public water and sewer, a minimum of 5,500 square feet lot area is required for each unit, in the Village District, except in the Main Street Commercial District, in which a minimum of 3,000 square feet lot area for new residential, non-residential or commercial uses is required for each unit connected to public water and sewer. - b.
-Minimum road frontage: shall be the minimum road frontage for the district in which the building is located except that in the Village district minimum road frontage shall be 80 feet for buildings with up to 3 units and there shall be an additional 20 ft of frontage required for each additional unit up to a maximum of 200 ft of frontage. - c.
-Lots for multifamily dwelling units shall meet all other dimensional requirements for single-family dwellings including minimum setbacks, maximum building coverage and height limits. - d.
+For multifamily and two-family dwelling units connected to public water and sewer, a minimum of 5,500 square feet lot area is required for each unit; in the Village District, except in the Main Street Commercial Industrial District, in which a minimum of 3,000 square feet lot area for new residential, non-residential or commercial uses is required for each unit connected to public water and sewer. - b.
+Minimum road frontage: shall be the minimum road frontage for the district in which the building is located, except that in the Village district minimum road frontage shall be 80 feet for buildings with up to 3 units and there shall be an additional 20 ft of frontage required for each additional unit up to a maximum of 200 ft of frontage. - e b.
+Lots for multifamily dwelling units shall meet all other dimensional requirements for single-family dwellings including minimum setbacks, maximum building coverage and height limits. - d c.
 No building shall contain more than (10) dwelling units.
 Each residential unit shall be a complete dwelling unit with its own kitchen, bathroom, and facilities for sleeping and eating.
 Each dwelling unit shall have a minimum of four hundred fifty (450) square feet of living area.
-Each dwelling unit shall have an individual entrance from the outside or common hallways. - e.
-All multifamily dwellings shall be connected to a common water supply and distribution system, and central sewage collection and treatment system, either public or private, at no expense to the municipality. - f.
-All multifamily dwelling units shall be connected to a public sewer system, if available, or to a central collection and treatment system in accordance with the sanitary provisions of this Ordinance. - g.
-All multifamily dwellings shall comply with the provisions of section J of this Article and Article 4, '4" (4). - h Multifamily dwelling buildings in the Village district shall have maximum total floor areas no greater than 2 times the area allowed by the maximum building coverage. - i.
-All exterior trash receptacles shall be screened.
+Each dwelling unit shall have an individual entrance from the outside or common hallways. - e d.
+All Each multifamily dwellings shall be connected to a common water supply and distribution system, and central sewage collection and treatment system, either public or private, at no expense to the municipality. - f e.
+All multifamily dwelling units Each multifamily dwelling shall be connected to a public sewer system, if available, or to a central collection and treatment system in accordance with the sanitary provisions of this Ordinance section V of this Article. - g f.
+All multifamily dwellings Each multifamily dwelling shall comply with the provisions of section J of this Article and Article 4, ' 4 " (4) section G 4.2 of Article 4 of this Ordinance. - h g.
+Multifamily dwelling buildings in the Village district shall have maximum total floor areas no greater than 2 times the area allowed by the maximum building coverage. - i h.
+All exterior trash receptacles shall be screened. - 2.
+Affordable Housing Multifamily Dwelling Units - a.
+An affordable housing multifamily dwelling proposal must be located in a designated growth area as defined in the Town of Richmond